The world's most painful condition demands urgent action

 Step 1

-Sign the global letter to demand governments and agencies take action now
+Sign the global letter to demand governments and agencies take action now.
+Anyone anywhere can sign.

 Step 2

-Demand better access to psychedelic therapies for cluster headache in your country
+After signing the global letter, sign your country's open letter to demand better access to psychedelic treatments for cluster headache in your country.

 2